poppyjones/sikker/week1.md

 #### Deception

 A threat to system- or data integrity.
-By making entities beleave something false is true (not in the boolean sense).
+By making entities believe something false is true (not in the boolean sense).

 - **Masquerage**: Gaining access by posing as a authorised user.
 (Simply knowing the username and password or more advanced like a trojan horse)
 - **Falseification**: Altering/replacing data with false data. (entering own grades to learnit).